-The Pool bar the place to head to if all you want is drinks.
+The Pool bar is the place to head to if all you want is drinks.
 This Bar is centrally located just by the Paradise Oasis Entrance.
 It is quite new and does not show on many maps etc. Drinks are not cheap but are standard Vegas Pricing.
 All Cocktails are $15 for 12oz or $24 for a 32oz (+$2 for the souvenir cup that you can reuse/keep) It is the Same price for Frozen Cocktails and even the hilariously title Retox Drinks (Bloody Mary etc. ) Beers are $9.50 for domestic or $10 for Craft.
 Which is pretty painful.
 You are better off buying in bulk as Buckets of 6 are $55 ($9 each) or $110 for 12 (no cheaper if you buy 6 or 12).
 Still damn expensive but hey you are in Vegas what did you expect!

 The Cocktails are pretty good.
 They are nice and strong and not too sweet and fake tasting.
 The Recipes are pretty standard across the MGM Properties but you can drink them without sugar rushes and feeling sick due to the sugar.
 They are obviously mixes and not craft cocktails but that is what you expect when buying 32oz drinks!

 This is one of a few locations in the world where you can grab Dole Whip (Outside of Disneyland!)

 Bare Pool Lounge Bar

 If you are attending the Bare Pool then you have a separate bar and separate menu.
 Prices are higher, but quality is about the same, this is just a “Club-Price” premium.
 They also offer bottle service, which at $495 for a bottle of Grey Goose is an indulgence shall we say!

 Frequently Asked Questions